Surviving Fall Daylight Savings Time

 Fortunately, there are some things you can do to make the transition easier.

-- If you expect you may have an over-tired child in the evening, you can try moving bedtime forward by 15 minutes each day for a few days before.
+If you expect you may have an over-tired child in the evening, you can try moving bedtime forward by 15 minutes each day for a few days before the time change.
 Example: 4 days before the switch, bedtime moves to 7:15, the next night it is 7:30, then 7:45 the next evening and finally 8:00pm the night before the change.
 It can help ease into the change and help them adjust to sleeping a bit later in the mornings, as well.